hblam/hblam.github.io/README.md

         <div class="bio">

             <p>
-               <a href="https://www.visitguam.com/chamorro-culture/simple-chamorro-greetings/">Hafa Adai</a> and welcome to my tiny corner of the worldwide web!
+               <a href="https://www.visitguam.com/chamorro-culture/simple-chamorro-greetings/">Hafa Adai /hafa deɪ/</a> and welcome to my tiny corner of the worldwide web!
             </p>

             <p>